Paddington Bear: Film adaptations

 To celebrate the release of the film, the Paddington Trail was launched.
 From 4 November until 30 December 2014, 50 Paddington statues were placed around London close to museums, parks, shops and key landmarks.
 The statues have been created by artists, designers and celebrities, including supermodel Kate Moss, actresses Nicole Kidman and Emma Watson, composer Andrew Lloyd Webber, footballer David Beckham, and actors Benedict Cumberbatch and Downton Abbey star Hugh Bonneville who also played Henry Brown.
 As the lead charity partner of The Paddington Trail, the National Society for the Prevention of Cruelty to Children (NSPCC) held an online auction in November and a live auction in December for the statues, with all proceeds from the sale going to the charity.

 Following the success of Paddington, the studio announced it was in talks with the producer about a sequel.
 The sequel, Paddington 2, was released on 10 November 2017 in the UK to universal acclaim.
 The mantra from the film, "If we're kind and polite, the world will be right", was taught to Paddington by his beloved Aunt Lucy in times of both duress and joy.
 New cast members included Hugh Grant as Phoenix Buchanan, a narcissistic actor and former West End theatre star, reduced to making adverts for dog food, and Brendan Gleeson as Knuckles McGinty, the short-tempered prison cook.
 On 18 January 2018, Paddington 2 became the most-reviewed film ever to remain at 100% on Rotten Tomatoes, with 164 positive reviews, beating Toy Story 2, which had 163 positive reviews at the time.

 Comedian and later President of Ukraine Volodymyr Zelensky voiced Paddington in the Ukrainian dubbing of the films Paddington (2014) and Paddington 2 (2017).
 Upon hearing of this, Bonneville tweeted "Thank you, President Zelensky" at the outbreak of the Russian invasion of Ukraine in February 2022.

 A third film in the series, Paddington in Peru, began filming in July 2023.
 As well as recurring cast members it also stars Emily Mortimer, Antonio Banderas and Olivia Colman.
-The film debuted in London on 3 November 2024 and was released in cinemas on 8 November 2024 in the United Kingdom.
-Critic reviews were generally positive, although lacking much enthusiasm.
+The film premiered in London on 3 November 2024 and was released in cinemas on 8 November 2024 in the United Kingdom.